Skip to main content

 1. Open the left sidebar.

-2. Select Library.
+2. Select Database.

 3. Open Parts.

-Direct route: /library/parts
+Direct route: /database/parts

 What a Part does